 These machine learning algorithms will also need to process incoming data in real time, and adapt their behavior accordingly.
 In this way, real-time data analytics on mobile and embedded computing platforms will guide real-time decision making, and real-world actions taken by autonomous systems.

 Our researchers are integrating hardware, software and massive data sets in new ways in order to invent this future.

 Integrating hardware, software, algorithms and data for scalable analytics and security is at the core of what we do.

 Real-time and Interactive Machine Learning

 Our customized performance optimization engine is automated and works across platforms.
 The process starts with automated measurement of the hardware.
 The system then abstracts out the key hardware characteristics.
 These abstracted hardware details are then integrated with the machine learning algorithms as well as the data in order to optimize the machine-learning computations based on the limits of the hardware being used as well as the characteristics of the data.

 This approach offers research collaborators and industry partners opportunities to get significantly better customized hardware acceleration results than are available elsewhere, and to get these results without the expensive, slow process of manually customizing machine learning algorithms based on the particulars of a hardware system.

 When the characteristics of the data change, the systems reassess and rebalance how and where the computations take place on the hardware.

-“We can cope with dynamics of the data and dynamics of the hardware platform,” said electrical engineering professor Farinaz Koushanfar, co-director of the UC San Diego Center for Machine-Integrated Computing and Security.
+“We can cope with dynamics of the data and dynamics of the hardware platform,” said electrical engineering professor Farinaz Koushanfar, co-director of the UC San Diego Center for Machine-Intelligence, Computing and Security.